RECYCLING IS EASIER, CLEANER, AND SAFER THAN YOU THINK. BUSTING THE BIGGEST MYTHS.

 In fact, according to the Environmental Protection Agency, in 2013, recycling and composting cut greenhouse gas emissions by more than 186-million metric tons of carbon dioxide.

-According to the EPA, more than 70% of Americans live in communities with curbside recycling, though only an estimated 55% actually participate in those programs.
-But there are limits to what these mixed programs can take, which can leave people wondering what to do with what’s left over.
+According to the EPA, more than 70% of Americans live in communities with curbside recycling, though only an estimated 55% actually participate.

-In fact, roughly 64% of Americans live in communities with drop-off recycling centers, and that includes the Greater Cincinnati and Dayton regions.
+In fact, roughly 64% of Americans live in communities with drop-off recycling centers.
 Those facilities can often take a wide array of materials that curbside services leave behind, while some specialize in just one category, like scrap metal.

 So, when you’re ready to get rid of something a little unusual, get in touch!
-You might be surprised at how easy it is to recycle more.
 It may take a little extra effort, but it’s worth it: for example, every ton of paper that’s recycled saves more than three cubic yards of landfill space for non-recyclable waste.

 MYTH #3: RECYCLING IS TOO COMPLICATED